 The NYU Rudin Center for Transportation’s study showing a sharp decline in Upper East Side taxi use following the Second Avenue Subway opening was featured on NY1 News.
 Click the image to watch the video.

-Since the opening of the Second Avenue Subway’s three new stations on January 1, 2017, taxi pickups and dropoffs in the immediate vicinity have declined, according to a new report by NYU’s Rudin Center for Transportation.
+Since the opening of the Second Avenue Subway’s three new stations on January 1, 2017, taxi and for-hire vehicle (FHV) pickups and dropoffs in the immediate vicinity have declined overall, according to a new report by NYU’s Rudin Center for Transportation.

 Click the image below to read the full analysis.

 New report: The State of Subway Ridership, 1975-2015